|

 Missouri.
 A Minnesota native, Chris’ healthcare administration career started in his hometown at

 Immanuel St. Joseph’s Hospital, now known as Mayo Clinic Health System in Mankato.
+Chris received his bachelor's and master's (MBA) degrees from the Helzberg School of

 Management at Rockhurst University (Kansas City, MO).
 He earned his doctorate degree (PhD) at